 This monitor is easy to use because there isn't much to it.
 It works right out of the box when you plug it in and turn it on.
-There is no need to pair the parent and child unit and you can start using it right away.
-The child unit has a single power button and the parent unit has power and up and down volume buttons.
-These buttons are easy to use, easy to find int he dark, and there isn't much chance of making a mistake even in a sleep induced haze.
-Keep in mind, however, that easy to use often also translates to minimal features. grandma and Grandpa will have no trouble using this monitor with little coaching necessary.
+There is no need to pair the parent and child unit, and you can start using it right away.
+The child unit has a single power button, and the parent unit has power and up and down volume buttons.
+These buttons are easy to use and find in the dark, and there isn't much chance of making a mistake even in a sleep-induced haze.
+However, remember that being easy to use often translates to minimal features.
+Grandma and Grandpa will have no trouble using this monitor with little coaching.

 The manufacturer doesn't make claims for the range of this monitor.
-In our tests, we were able to keep a connection of some kind up to 1350 ft.
-This is a line of sight range without interference from walls or other items.
-For indoor range, we maintained a connection through 7 walls and 98 ft.
-The connection was past the 6th wall but it was still trying after the 9th wall.
-This is relatively impressive given the low low price of this unit.
-This range should work for most families with the longer ranges working through 8 or 9 walls and up to 165 ft.
+In our tests, we were able to keep a connection of some kind up to 1,350 ft in a line-of-sight test.
+We maintained a connection through 7 walls and 98 ft for the indoor range.
+The connection was past the 6th wall, but it was still trying after the 9th wall.
+This distance is relatively impressive given this unit's low, low price.
+This range should work for most families, with the longer ranges working through 8 or 9 walls and up to 165 ft.

-This product uses AAA batteries as opposed to rechargeable batteries. this means you will be replacing batteries regularly or investing in at least two sets of rechargeable AAA batteries that can be swapped out while charging one set.
-ON the up side the baby unit also has backup batteries that would allow both parts of the monitor to run without electricity.
-This is fairly unique and makes this product a standout.
+This product uses AAA batteries as opposed to rechargeable batteries.
+So you will be replacing batteries regularly or investing in at least two sets of rechargeable AAA batteries that can be swapped out while charging one set.
+On the upside, the baby unit also has backup batteries to allow both monitor parts to run without electricity.
+This feature is relatively unique and makes this product a standout.

-Unfortunately, the battery life for this product is only 13 hours.
-This is the second lowest life in the group with some product batteries lasting 30-46 hours.
-However, 13 hours is long enough for daytime napping and most night time monitoring if you start with fresh batteries.
+Unfortunately, the battery life of this product is only 13 hours.
+This is the second-lowest life in the group, with some product batteries lasting 30-46 hours.
+However, 13 hours is long enough for daytime napping and most nighttime monitoring if you start with fresh batteries.
 The assumption is you'll be using this monitor plugged in for the most part.

-The DM111 earned a 3 of 10 for features thanks to a no-frills design intended for simple straightforward monitoring without the frustration of a complicated user interface or a plethora of features you are unlikely to use.
+The DM111 has a no-frills design for simple, straightforward monitoring without the frustration of a complicated user interface or a plethora of features you are unlikely to use.

-This plain Jane monitor doesn't have any advanced features so if you are looking for those you'll need to look elsewhere.
-What it does offer are features that help it operate and relay information to the parent like low battery alert, out of range indicator, mute sleep mode, belt clip and sound level indicator.
+This plain Jane monitor doesn't have any advanced features, so you'll need to look elsewhere if you are looking for those.
+It offers features that help it operate and relay information to the parent like low battery alert, out of range indicator, mute sleep mode, belt clip, and sound level indicator.

-What it is missing that we think is kind of important is sound activation.
+What is missing that we think is important is sound activation.
 Sound activation ensures that the parent unit remains quiet unless the baby is actively making noise.
-This can help parents get a better nights sleep without listening to the white noise coming from baby's room.
+This feature helps parents get a better night's sleep without listening to the white noise coming from the baby's room.
 This feature may not be important to you.
-If you sleep easily as soon as your head hits the pillow no matter what is going on around you then you may not think this feature is important.
-It is also missing two-way talk to baby communication that some parents feel is a necessity.
+If you sleep easily as soon as your head hits the pillow no matter what is happening around you, you may not think this feature is essential.
+It is also missing two-way talk-to-baby communication that some parents feel is necessary.
 In our experience, many parents find they don't use this feature often or rarely after the novelty has worn off.

-While a higher reading, you can decrease baby's exposure to EMF by placing the monitor as far from the crib as possible and by unplugging the unit when not in use.
+While a higher reading, you can decrease the baby's exposure to EMF by placing the monitor as far from the crib as possible and unplugging the unit when not in use.

 — Juliet Spurrier, MD & Wendy Schmitz